 Another benefit that may appeal to larger crews is the ability to fit more on a trailer.
 You can easily fit three stand on mowers on a trailer that usually holds two zero turns.

-Overall, stand ons are time saving machines that do less damage to turf because of being lighter than a normal zero turn mower.
+Overall, stand ons are time-saving machines that do less damage to turf because they are lighter than a normal zero turn mower.

 Who are Standers for?

 In general, stand on mowers will be ideal for lawn care and landscaping companies.
 There are some homeowners with larger properties or hills where a stand on would be appropriate.
 However, in most cases stand on mowers will be for lawn care professionals.